Our counselors are available to help you understand your options.

 Starting June 1, 2019, if you qualified for coverage through Medicaid Expansion, also known as Granite Advantage, you must meet community engagement requirements to maintain coverage.
 If you do not report or meet the requirements, your coverage may be suspended starting in August 2019.
 This requirement applies to people who have coverage through Granite Advantage and:

 - are not eligible for, or enrolled in Medicare,

 - are not in any traditional Medicaid eligibility group,

 - have monthly household incomes at or below 133% of Federal Poverty Guidelines.

-For details on what activities meet the requirement, what conditions qualify for exemption, and how to report your activities, visit NH EASY at nheasy.nh.gov.
-You can also contact one of our Certified Application Counselors if you need assistance understanding the new process.
+For details on what activities meet the requirement, what conditions qualify for an exemption, and how to report your activities, visit NH EASY at nheasy.nh.gov.
+You can also contact one of our Certified Application Counselors if you need assistance in understanding the new process.

 The Health Insurance Marketplace helps uninsured people find health coverage.
 In New Hampshire you will use HealthCare.gov to access the Marketplace.
 Plans cover essential health benefits, pre-existing conditions, and preventive care.

 How much you pay for health coverage depends on your household income.
 You might qualify for lower costs based on your household size and income.
 You may also qualify for Medicaid or the Children’s Health Insurance Program.
 If you don’t qualify for lower costs, you can still use the Marketplace to buy insurance.